DrMemCS/drmem/README.md

 ## Preparation

-The core service used in this control system is [Redis](https://redis.io/) which is light-weight and fast and has the data management features needed for a control system: device information, time-series storage of device readings, and routing setting requests.
+The core service used in this control system is [Redis](https://redis.io/) which is light-weight, *fast* and has the data management features needed for a control system: device information, time-series storage of device readings, and routing setting requests.

+`redis` servers support multiple databases.
+The default database is number 0 and is what `drmem` uses.
+For testing, other database numbers can be used which isolates possibly buggy code from the "operational" database.

 Before setting up `drmem`, you'll need to have a running instance of `redis`.
 I set up my instance on my RaspberryPi to only listen on